 Construction was completed in May 2011 for an addition to the police department which included a new 24 bed detention facility.
 The facility was designed and built to meet all standards required by the Texas Commission on Jail standards even though currently municipal holding facilities are not required to meet their standards.
-The jail currently has a staff of five detention officers and one detention supervisor who provide 24 hour, seven days a week coverage of the jail facility.
+The jail currently has a staff of nine detention officers and one detention supervisor who provide 24 hour, seven days a week coverage of the jail facility.
 Detention officers are tasked with the safety and security of the jail facility and those it houses.

 As with all Municipal Jails, persons arrested and charged with more serious offenses will be booked, arraigned and housed until such time as they bond out or are transferred to the county sheriff’s department.
 This usually occurs within 72 hours.
 Subjects sitting out The Colony traffic fines are sometimes housed for two weeks or more at the discretion of the Municipal Court Judge.